-Please return items to the circulation desk during or via the book return near the front entrance.
+Please return items to the Circulation Desk or via the book return near the front entrance.

-Notices are mailed the first day after materials are due.
-Borrowing privileges will be withheld until all items are returned and any fees paid.
-A second notice will be sent out seven days after the first.
-After fourteen days, an invoice will be sent to the Business Office assessing the borrower $50 replacement cost per book and $100 per video.
+Notices are mailed when materials become overdue.
+Library privileges will be withheld until items are returned or bills paid.
+If materials are not returned after a second notice, an invoice will be sent from the Business Office assessing the borrower $50 replacement cost per book and $100 per video.
 Borrowing privileges will be suspended and a hold will be placed to prevent receipt of grades, transcripts, diplomas, and/or paychecks until items are returned or replacement costs are paid.
-Items declared lost by the borrower or that are returned and determined to be damaged beyond repair must be replaced and the borrower will be assessed replacement costs determined by the library on a case by case basis.
+Items declared lost by the borrower or that are returned and determined to be damaged beyond repair must be replaced.
+The borrower will be assessed replacement costs determined by the library on a case by case basis.

-The both library locations have computers available for general student use.
-To log into a library lab computer, please use your Tusculum username and password (the one you use to log in to WebAdvisor).
+Both library locations have computers available for general student use.
+To log into a library lab computer, please use your Tusculum username and password (the one you use to log in to Canvas or WebAdvisor).

 If you need to print from your own device, ask a staff member at the Circulation desk for instructions on how to connect to our printer network.

 The desk attendant will provide instructions for making photocopies or printouts.
 Photocopies and print outs are 10 cents each.
 The use of the student photocopier allows the use of change or dollar bills.